Ying-34/Group-18-Sapphire-Snail/README.md

 * Git
 * MongoDB

-To prepare this project, we need to clone the repository:
+To prepare this project, we need to clone the repository:<br>
 `$ git clone https://github.com/`

 To start this project: